georgiee/coding-for-kids/slides.md

 ---
 ^ By building Drawbots

-^ and using MakeyMakey to make carrots scream
+^ and using a MakeyMakey to make carrots scream

 ## [fit] Tinkering
 ## [fit] with **_Makey Makey and Drawbot_**